 Author of ‘Fat, 40 and Fired!’
-Nigel Marsh told me in confidence that it doesn’t pay enough of itself.
-Luckily he has a sense of humour… and can consult.
+Nigel Marsh told me in confidence that traditional publishing doesn’t pay enough of itself.
+Luckily he has a sense of humour and can consult.

-But of course you’re all missing the point (as I said, but more politely).
-The reason to write a book for business is COMPLETELY different to just doing it for satisfaction, and that is… drum roll… to inspire, or to educate new people in your way of thinking, and draw them like bees to your business flowers.
+But of course, you’re missing the point (as I said but more politely).
+The reason to write a book for business is COMPLETELY different to just doing it for satisfaction.
+And that is… drum roll… to educate new people in your way of thinking and draw them in like bees to your business flowers.

 So, if your business is “flower arranging” and you write a book on cash flow, don’t expect that to work for you.
-But if you peg yourself as the floral designer who teaches simple techniques on video DVDs to Mums who want a beautiful new hobby, then that can work for you.
+Take it from me, success is difficult.
+But if you peg yourself as the floral designer who teaches simple techniques to Mums who want a beautiful new hobby, then publishing can work for you.

 - Street cred – you’ve walked your talk and done this for years (or else have a new take)

-- Techniques simply explained… or knowledge simply explained
+- Techniques simply explained… or knowledge explained with stories and cases

-Then why not consider making a product or creating a book that TEACHES your market exactly what you most want them to know.
-At the end of the book (or chapter), you can divert them to a free download offer, or simply to your Survey or Opt-in Newsletter.
+Then why not consider making a product or creating a book that TEACHES your market exactly what you most want them to know?
+It’s not simply altruistic.
+At the end of the book, you can divert them to a free download offer, or simply to your Opt-in for a Newsletter.
 This is to keep the relationship going.

 Foot in the Door Technique

-After all, if people ‘buy’ your small product, wouldn’t they be the best ones to keep in touch with and to sell your next ‘larger’ offers (or other books) to?
+There is a sales technique I learned called ‘Foot in the Door’.
+Ostensibly, if people ‘buy’ your small product, wouldn’t they be the best ones to keep in touch with and to sell your next ‘larger’ offers to?
 Rather than any person floating by your website or ad, these people have indicated they’re interested in your topic… so naturally many of these will respond.

-And if you’re already blog writing every fortnight, then it is not so much more work to add an introduction, conclusion, and structure as a Book.
-That’s the topic of a Free Lunchtime Clinic: “Turning your Blog into a Book” on Tues 1 April at The Redcliffe Hive, Redcliffe Qld.
+If you’re already blog writing every fortnight, then it is not so much more work to add an introduction, a conclusion, and structure it as a Book.
+It does take a book editor of some skill to help you.
+In this way, you are publishing for profit, with a supporter to help.